Bright, crisp display

 - microSD card slot

 As you’d expect from a modern flagship smartphone, performance is excellent even when multitasking in and out of several apps at once.
-I have the Exynos model, which is a tad slower than the Snapdragon variant, but I certainly don’t have any complaints about day-to-day use.
+I have the Exynos model, which is a tad slower than the Snapdragon variant.
+There are lingering questions about the sustainable performance of Samsung’s chipset, but I certainly don’t have any complaints about day-to-day use.
+Samsung, for its part, says you shouldn’t see a meaningful difference.

 I did notice that our Exynos model became a little warm when put under strain, such as when downloading numerous apps in the background or when taking lots of pictures in quick succession.
-Heat certainly wasn’t an issue for everyday tasks.
+Heat certainly wasn’t an issue for everyday tasks, but it’s something to keep an eye on for longer gaming sessions.

 All-day battery life